Fulton Same-Sex Divorce

 For years, the status of same-sex marriage and divorce had been uncertain.
 Part of the uncertainty was how Maryland treated same-sex couples legally, and part of the confusion was that different states had different laws for same-sex marriage.
 Even if a couple could be married in Maryland, their marriage wouldn’t be recognized in other states.
 Some of that confusion ended in 2015 with the U.S. Supreme Court decision of Obergefell v.
 Hodges.
 In that case, the Supreme Court ruled that same-sex couples had the right to be married and that the marriage must be recognized in every other state.
 Of course, some same-sex couples participated in civil unions, as opposed to marriages, and those relationships raise similar sets of issues.

 At McCabe Russell, PA, our Fulton divorce attorneys understand the legalities and practical difficulties of same-sex marriages and divorces.
 Same-sex couples also go through the trauma and anxiety of the end of a relationship.
 The spouses need to equitably divide their marital property, determine who has custody of the children, and arrange for child support and the possibility of alimony.
-Our lawyers are dedicated to helping our clients dissolve their marriages and embark on the next stage of their lives.
+Our divorce lawyers are dedicated to helping our clients dissolve their marriages and embark on the next stage of their lives.

 Understanding the basics of the same-sex divorce process